top of page

 2. Consistently performs/performed programs of high musical quality.

-3. Has made an outstanding contribution to the community and to the state through music.
+3. Has made an outstanding contribution to the community and the state through music.

 4. Has made outstanding contributions to the improvement of music groups in Maryland through participation and leadership in professional organizations.